Roof Inspection

 Why we check this: Dried or cracked sealant fails under sun and rain.
 We note and recommend touch‑ups.

-“Your roof could be leaking right now, and you don’t even know it… roofs can leak for up to 13 years before you see evidence on the inside of the house.”
+"Your roof could be leaking right now and you wouldn’t know it.
+Some leaks go years before they show up inside the house."

 9 Warning Signs of Roof Leaks